-Our science champion is Mrs Rox King who is supported by a wider team of science champions.
+Our science champion is Mrs Sam Ruggles who is supported by a wider team of science champions.

 Along with English and maths, science remains one of the main core subjects in primary school.
 It can be one of the most exciting and practical subjects and, as a result, is a real joy for teachers and pupils.
 Children love the chance to learn through being totally hands-on and finding things out for themselves — the perfect way to understand the world around them.
 A positive primary science experience is also key to encouraging future generations to not only study this at secondary school, but also potentially to follow it as a career.